lx10077/WatermarkCollision/simulation/README.md

-# Optimal Detection for Language Watermarks under Pseudorandom Collision – Simulation Code
+# Optimal Detection for Language Watermarks with Pseudorandom Collision – Simulation Code

 This repository contains simulation and analysis scripts for evaluating **optimal detection rules under pseudorandom collisions**.
 The experiments deliberately introduce repetition to study how such collisions affect **Type I** and **Type II** error control in watermark detection.